marknorrapscm/serverless-media-portal/README.md

 ![https://i.imgur.com/LacFsLL.png](https://i.imgur.com/LacFsLL.png)

 When the `.mp4` is selected, the upload will begin automatically.
 Remember you are limited to files <= 512MB in size.
-Once the video is selected it automatically begins uploading; once the upload is complete, three thumbnails will be generated for you to choose from.
+Once the video is selected it automatically begins uploading.
+Once the upload is complete, three thumbnails will be generated for you to choose from.

 Complete the rest of the fields and select whatever tags you want the video to be visible to.
 Right now we only have the `Admin` tag, so if you - the admin - want to be able to view it, make sure you select it!